Daimon31999/shedule/README.md

 <h1 align="center">TimeTable ⏰</h1>

 # About
-TimeTable is console app for students, that save your time and makes your more orginized.
+TimeTable is console app for students, that save your time and makes your more organized.

 # Screenshots
 <div align="midle">